jacksund/simmate/tutorials/Guides_for_HPC_clusters/LongLeaf.md

-# Longleaf
+# LongLeaf

-Longleaf is a Linux-based computing system available for free to researchers across UNC Chapel Hill's campus.
+LongLeaf is a Linux-based computing system available for free to researchers across UNC Chapel Hill's campus.
 Workloads where each job requires a single compute host are best suited for this cluster.

 > :bulb: This guide should be used alongside tutorial 02 ([here](https://github.com/jacksund/simmate/blob/main/tutorials/02_%20Run_a_workflow.md#switching-to-a-remote-cluster)).
 <br/>